cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ```

 !!!
 Important
-    Snapshots are not supported by the CloudNativePG and not intended for production usage.
+    Snapshots are not supported by the CloudNativePG community, and are not
+    intended for production usage.

 ### Using the Helm Chart